 From this time, that director was paid substantial fees.

-In 2015 that directed transferred their shares to the current majority shareholder and began to cause them to also be paid fees, and for both to be paid for travel expenses.
+In 2015 that directed transferred their shares to the current majority shareholder and began to cause them also to be paid fees, and for both to be paid for travel expenses.
 Later, in 2020, the director caused the appointment of administrators after the legal proceedings had been commenced.

-The Court found the payment of post-2012 fees, payment of travel expenses, and appointment of administrators was oppressive, and that the majority shareholder would have to pay “full whack” for the shares, with no minority discount.
+The Court found the payment of post-2012 fees, payment of travel expenses, and appointment of administrators was oppressive and that the majority shareholder would have to pay “full whack” for the shares, with no minority discount.

 Interested in learning more on Corporate & Commercial Law?